AlouiLouai/playing-with-CS-GO-dataset/README.md

 I am sorry for delivring a poor designed product .
 I am unlucky because I am preparing for my graduation presentation that will be this wednesday !!
 I got a lot of time seaking for the riddle response , and really I have to push the work today (21/11/2022) to get time tomorrow completing graduation stuffs .

+#### Coming from boredom of workless having fixs & features added

+- dockerfiles for server & client + docker-compose for both combined .
+- github actions by providing a workflow that check each pull-request to master
+- update mocha chai by jest